Understanding Treatment Response and Outcomes

 The response of blood cancer to treatment may be categorized as partial or complete.
 A partial response indicates the treatment has reduced the number of cancer cells.
 However, some cancer cells are still detected.
 A complete response indicates that blood counts are normal and no cancer cells are detected.1

 In some cases, a blood cancer does not respond to the first type of treatment.
-The blood cancer may be termed “resistant.”
+The blood cancer may be termed “resistant" or "refractory.”
 When another type of treatment is given, it is called second-line treatment.
 Second-line treatment may be a different combination of chemotherapy drugs.
 Or, it may include different types of treatment, like targeted therapy or immunotherapy.1-3

 Another option for some people may be enrolling in a clinical trial.
 Clinical trials recruit specific people based on the type of cancer and previous treatments.
 They provide an opportunity for people to receive the latest treatments or interventions that are being researched.1-3

 Everyone wants a cure for cancer.
 However, in certain cases, curing blood cancer is not possible.
 The goals of treatment may change during a person’s cancer journey.
 They may go from striving for a cure or remission to controlling the cancer and keeping it from progressing for as long as possible.4